edge machine

 Stereotactic Radiotherapy (SRT) is delivery of multiple doses of radiation therapy (up to 30 daily doses) given in a focused fashion to treat a tumor or vascular malformation that is not amenable to a single high dose of radiation (radiosurgery).
 For tumors that are less than 3 mm away from the optic nerves or optic chiasm or critical brainstem structures, fractionated stereotactic radiation (SRT) is typically used to avoid damage to these critical normal structures.
 This type of focused stereotactic radiation method allows delivery of a maximal tumor dose to the tumor while minimizing radiation to normal structures.

-Tumor types often treated with SRT: residual meningiomas, pituitary adenomas, craniopharyngiomas, chordomas, schwannomas, sinonasal carcinomas.
+Pituitary & skull base tumor types often treated with SRT: residual meningiomas, pituitary adenomas, craniopharyngiomas, chordomas, schwannomas, sinonasal carcinomas.

 What is Whole Brain Radiation (WBRT)?